 BREENHE PARK: CORNER OF EAST BOWMAN DR. & RIDGE AVE

 SHANNON & KILLARNEY LOT: Corner of Shannon & Killarney

-Another great way to enjoy the outdoors is the Track at Greenville High School, it’s open to the public from dusk till dawn, as long as students are present.
+Another great way to enjoy the outdoors is the Track at Greenville High School, it’s open to the public from dusk till dawn, as long as students are not present.